 Crooked Pond Brook, a tributary of Fish Brook, originates at Crooked Pond within the Boxford State Forest and the J.C.
 Phillips Sanctuary.
 The Brook passes beneath Middleton Road and through Boxford’s protected Lockwood Forest.
 The Bay Circuit Trial crosses over Crooked Pond Brook at Lockwood Lane.
 The Brook contributes a cold, high pH water discharge into Fish Brook, however, at the Bay Circuit Trail traverse, two 36” elevated culverts prevented fish and wildlife passage.
 Through the combined efforts of the Chapter, MA Mosquito Control, the Town of Boxford Conservation Commission and Department of Public Works, the twin culverts were removed and replaced by a corrugated, embedded steel culvert that ensures fish and wildlife passage and accommodates heavy spring runoff.
 This improvement offers a cold water refuge during summer months and the possibility of spawning habitat for coldwater species.
 The costs of this project were covered in part through a 2013 TU Embrace-A-Stream Grant.

 Constructed in the 1940’s the Crooked Pond Brook Culvert at Middleton Road is in extremely poor condition.
 The Culvert is also undersized, contributing to overflows across Middleton Road and significant erosion of the downstream Road embankment.
 In addition, the culvert is elevated high above the stream bed creating a deep plunge pool and precluding fish and wildlife passage upstream to Crooked Pond.
 For reasons of conservation and public safety, the Chapter teamed with the Town of Boxford’s Department of Public Works to explore replacement of this culvert.
 These efforts resulted in the design of a 62’ four-sided concrete box culvert and the securing of $383,000 in FEMA ($288,000) and Town ($95,000) funds.
-Chapter members have worked closely with the Town’s Conservation Commission and Department of Public Works as well as State and Federal officials to secure the necessary permits for this project which is expected to go out for bid in March 2018 with a projected completion date of August 2018.
+Chapter members have worked closely with the Town’s Conservation Commission and Department of Public Works as well as State and Federal officials to secure the necessary permits for this project which was completed September 2018.